 3. C 47.00 – Leverage ratio calculation (LRCalc)

-15. This template collects the data that are needed to calculate the leverage ratio as defined in Part Seven CRR.
+15. This template collects the data that are needed to calculate the leverage ratio as defined in Part Seven REGULATION (EU) NO 575/2013.

 16. Institutions shall perform the reporting of the leverage ratio quarterly.
 In each quarter, the value “at reporting reference date” shall be the value at the last calendar day of the third month of the respective quarter.